 Yes and No. If you enter these data into HiT on your "HiT Score Day" any data you enter for these parameters are evaluated and used to influence your HiT Score.
 If don't enter any data in these health parameters they will have no affect on your HiT Score.
 Again, the more data you provide in HiT the more accurate your score.

 Ah, of course you want to know the target.
 Makes total sense.
 Twenty-five!
 That's the highest possible HiT score.
 When you HiT 25, and we hope you do, send us a picture of you and your amazing HiT Score.
-In addition, when you HiT 25 we'll send you some HiT High Score Awesomeness.
-Visit the Take the Challenge page to see what you'll get.

 So you realized that some data you enter can actually cause your HiT score to go negative on you.
 That's because some of the data you entered indicate you are making unhealthy choices and getting results that are actually harming your health.